YawenHan1203/VoiceNote/README.md

 To fix the last 2 problems, you should click on the small camera icon in the browser's address bar (will appear after you click the mic) and there set the permission to Allow **VoiceNote** and pick the correct microphone from the drop-down list.

-## Compatibility & System Requirements

-**VoiceNote** is really a broad-platform app.
-As long as you run it through a Chrome browser it will work.
-No need for installation, disk space or high-end machines.
-It will run smoothly on your PC, desktop, laptop and Chromebook.
-You might try it on your tablets and phones, but it might have issues with some devices.

 ## Development Tools

 The web application is built with MERN stack (MongoDB, Express.js, React.js, Node.js), Redis, Passport.js, Bootstrap, Web Speech API, MediaRecorder API, Google Natural Language API, and AWS S3.

-### Built With
 * [S3](https://aws.amazon.com/s3/) - To store raw audio recording files.
 * [MongoDB](https://www.mongodb.com/) - NoSQL database.
 * [Express.js](https://expressjs.com/) - Web application framework for Node.js.